sjowastaken/Final-Year-Project/README.txt

 PhantomJS will deliver errors to the stderr while processing the data.
 This is normal and should just be ignored.

-The crawler will automatically create two files:
+The crawler will automatically create two files in the data directory:
 - all_comments.txt, which contains all comments encountered by the crawler saved in JSON format.
 - all_html.txt, which contains the HTML of all suspicious pages for which a link was found in a comment.